shoui520/shoui520.github.io/docs/2ch.md

 There are browser extensions that aim to improve the 5ch experience that feature embedding images and tweets.
 The one I use personally is [5chutil](#improve-the-web-browser-2ch-experience-5chutil).

+Update December 2023: Imgur has started to remove images containing 18+ content and images from unregistered users, so some 5ch users have moved to xxup.org and catbox.moe for image hosting.

 ## Responses

 Responses work in nearly the same way as replies do on sites like 4chan.
 The oldest responses are displayed first, and the newest displayed last.

 However, while replies in 4chan threads are counted against all replies across all threads across the entire board (this is why replies have really high numbers), responses in 5ch threads are counted against how many responses are in that one thread.
 On 5ch, the way people respond to other posts is to refer to the number with `>>`.
 For example, replying to the first post will be `>>1`, replying to the 19th post would be `>>19`.

-On 5ch, threads will be automatically archived when they reach 1000 responses.
+On 5ch, threads will automatically DAT落ち when they reach 1000 responses.
 You can view those archived threads in the 過去ログ.
 Archived threads cannot be replied to.

 ## 過去ログ

-The 5ch 過去ログ is where archived threads go.
+The 5ch 過去ログ is where DAT落ち'd threads go.
 You can view the 過去ログ by clicking on the **過去ログ一覧はこちら** button at the top of the thread list.

 ![Image](img/2ch08.png)

+You can visit the [過去ログ web page](https://kakolog.jp/) to search for older threads were archived too recently to be indexed by Google.

+IMPORTANT UPDATE OCTOBER 2023: Following a period of DDoS attacks, 過去ログ threads can no longer be viewed due to the error code 522.
+Update December 2023: Many threads still cannot be viewed.
+It is unknown what is causing this because it has been 2 months now with no fix.

 ## Posting